-Note: applicants do not have to have completed these courses prior to applying to the Master’s program but must complete the courses prior to beginning the program in the fall of the year in which they have been admitted.
-All of our course requirements can be found in the student handbook.
 Please note that ASHA requires that you show competency in the following subjects in addition to your graduate coursework: statistics, social sciences, physical sciences, and biological sciences.

 We do not require specific prerequisite courses in the field before matriculation.
 It is possible for students who enter the program without coursework in the field to accomplish all the required coursework as part of their masters program, usually requiring two additional semesters (one summer and one fall).

 If you are interested in working in the schools as a speech and language pathologist, you need a Teaching Certificate for Teacher of Students with Speech and Language Disabilities (the TSSLD).
 Most of our students obtain this certification.
 In our program, it is accomplished by the addition of one two-point course, plus a school-based practicum experience.
 All the other content information required by the state is infused within the curriculum.
 For more information, please see the website for the Office of Teacher Certification.

 Yes.
 You can obtain a bilingual extension on the Teaching Certificate for Teacher of Students with Speech and Language Disabilities (TSSLD) that enables you to work with bilingual students.
 One additional course is required, and a practicum experience with bilingual children.
 For more information please click here.

 Additionally, a unique part of our program is the chance to participate in the Transcultural Speech-Language Pathology practicum experiences.
 At present we have programs in Bolivia and Ghana.
 For more information, please click here.